makeri89/distributed-systems/README.md

 export INFLUXDB_TOKEN=<value-of-your-token>
 ```

-Telegraf configuration will then read the token from the environment.
-Now you can start all of the services
+Telegraf's configuration will then read the token from the environment.
+Now you can start all the services

 ```bash
 docker compose up -d
 ```

-Now go to [http://localhost:3000](http://localhost:3000) and setup the Grafana instance (default login is admin:admin).
+Now go to [http://localhost:3000](http://localhost:3000) and set up the Grafana instance (default login is admin:admin).
 Then go to set up a data source with the following values

 #### Query language